bhupen131/COVID19---EDA-Using-python/README.md

 # COVID19---EDA-Using-python
 **Summary** :
-I Divided "COVID-19 Data analysis and Impact of lockdown in India" Project into three steps.
-In the first step all the necessary libraries are imported then Loading and prepartion of dataset takes place and in second step I analyze the Global spread of the COVID-19 Virus in several steps and Finally I perform Data Analysis on India Data of COVID-19 Virus and plot some graphs to see the impact of the lockdown in India and to check whether the lockdown is effective or not.
+The project titled “COVID-19 Data Analysis and Impact of Lockdown in India” is divided into three main steps.
+In the first step, all the necessary libraries are imported, followed by loading and preparing the dataset.
+The second step involves analyzing the global spread of COVID-19 through multiple stages.
+Finally, the third step focuses on data analysis specific to India, where various graphs are plotted to visualize the impact of the lockdown and assess its effectiveness.

-**Note** : Output Plots are not showing on the Uploaded Jupyter Notebook.
-So Separate folder is Uploaded with Output Plots Images.
+**Note** : The output plots are not visible in the uploaded Jupyter Notebook.
+A separate folder containing the output plot images has been uploaded for reference.

 ***The Dataset used for this analysis is last Updated on 26/NOV/2020***
 <br>